Shankarwal/frontend_mentor_practice_project/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - component solutions

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+These are the solutions to the [component challenges on Frontend Mentor](https://www.frontendmentor.io/challenges).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents